ua-asf/EmberCastAI/README.md

 # EmberCastAI

+## Overview
+`extractPolygon.py` is a script that processes KMZ files to extract polygon data and outputs them in multiple formats, organized into respective directories for ease of use.

-## extractPolygon.py
+## Features
-- Iterates through each kmz file in '/kmz_data'
+- Iterates through each KMZ file in the `/kmz_data` directory.
-- Extracts polygon images/data in 'PNG', 'GeoTIFF', and 'WKT' formats located in '/dataset' diretories respectively
+- Extracts polygon images and data in the following formats:
-  - 'PNG' can be found in '/dataset/png'
-  - 'GeoTIFF' can be fouund in '/dataset/geotiff'
-  - 'WKT' can be found in '/dataset/coordinates'
+  - **PNG**: Polygon images saved in `/dataset/png`.
+  - **GeoTIFF**: Polygon geospatial data saved in `/dataset/geotiff`.
+  - **WKT**: Polygon coordinate data WKT format saved in `/dataset/coordinates`.